links-lang/links/control-flow-linearity-in-Links.md

 # Control-Flow Linearity

-Enable the feature of tracking control-flow linearity by passing the flag `-track-control-flow-linearity`.
+Enable the feature of tracking control-flow linearity by passing the flag `--track-control-flow-linearity`.
 It is usually used with `--enabled-handlers`.

 ## New constructs